 * Drug should be followed by water

 Your doctor should indicate when to give your animals medications with food.
 If nothing is stated, then it is probably safe to give on an empty stomach with water.
 This means one hour before eating or two hours after.
 All non-steroidal anti-inflammatory drugs (NSAID's) and steroids (prednisone) should be given with food to avoid ulcer formation.
-For further information there are multiple Websites that you can look up specific drugs, or you can call the VMTH and speak to one of our pharmacists.
+For further information, there are multiple websites were you can look up specific drugs, or you can call the VMTH and speak to one of our pharmacists.

 Where can I find information about drug interactions and side effects?

 The package insert has most of the major side effects and drug interactions listed for drugs that are made for humans.
 You can request a package insert whenever you get a new drug from the pharmacy.
 Package inserts for drugs labeled only for animals may have some but not all the information.
 If the drug is purchased from the VMTH we are currently working to complete drug monographs that will provide most of the information you will need.
-Further details on medications can also be found on various Websites or by calling the VMTH Drug Information Line at 530-752-4858.
+Further details on medications can also be found on various websites or by calling the VMTH Drug Information Line at 530-752-4858.
 Drug information is available during weekday normal pharmacy hours (M-F 8am – 6pm).

 Are OTC medications from pharmacies safe to give my animal?